tarantool/doc/doc/enterprise/dev.rst

             $ tarantool init.lua

-For details and examples, please consult the open-source Tarantool documentation:
+For details and examples, consult the following documentation:

 * a `getting started guide <https://github.com/tarantool/cartridge-cli/blob/master/examples/getting-started-app/README.md>`_
   that walks you through developing and deploying a simple clustered application using